Reliable aircraft repair parts management

 Challenges and Opportunities

-Implementing reliable component management presents several challenges, such as:
+Implementing Reliable aircraft repair parts management presents several challenges, such as:

-However, airlines that invest seriously in reliable component management enjoy long-term benefits: reduced indirect costs due to AOG events, increased trust
+However, airlines that invest seriously in Reliable aircraft repair parts management enjoy long-term benefits: reduced indirect costs due to AOG events, increased

 Conclusion